14 Unusual Things to Do in Hamburg—Perfect for First-Time Visitors

 The fish market building on Hamburg’s riverfront

-If you don’t go to Hamburg’s docks, it’s like you missed half of the city.
-But even if you don’t come here with the sole intention to see the riverfront, you’ll visit anyway because it’s where Ricker Rickmers, the U-Boat Museum and the Elbphilharmonie is located.
-It’s also where you’ll get the famous fish sandwich at Brücke 10 Restaurant.
+But even if you don’t come here with the sole intention to see the riverfront, you’ll visit anyway because it’s where Ricker Rickmers, the U-Boat Museum, and the Elbphilharmonie are located.
+It’s also where you’ll get Hamburg’s famous fish sandwich at Brücke 10 Restaurant.

 What better way to start your Sunday than by smelling fish first thing in the morning?
 Now you can too, at the Sunday fish market!
 They actually have a wide variety of produce on sale, so don’t be afraid and go find your breakfast there.
 It all closes down at 9:30 am, so this might be the time to set your alarm and see the sun rise over Hamburg’s port cranes.
 It takes place in the Altona Market Hall and outside along the riverfront.

 We froze our butts off at Hamburg’s riverfront, but it’s a great place to just stroll and take in the atmosphere.
-This is, afterall, the “gateway to the world”.
+This is, after all, the “gateway to the world”.

 Plants and Flowers Park with Heinrich Hertz TV Tower

-Leading from the docks right up past Hamburg’s New Town and Old Town into it’s main area next to Alster Lake, is Hamburg’s huge public park called simply “Plants and Flowers” (Planten und Blohmen).
-Just use the UFO-looking Heinrich Hertz TV tower as your point of navigation and you’ll stay on track as you walk through the park.
+Leading from the docks right up past Hamburg’s New Town and Old Town into its main area next to Alster Lake, is Hamburg’s huge public park called simply “Plants and Flowers” (Planten und Blohmen).

-There are several themed areas, a Japanese garden, waterfalls, lakes, cafes, fountains, playgrounds… basically everything that doesn’t seem too out of place in a park, you’ll find it at Plants and Flowers.
 It’s a pleasant place if you need to get away from the hustle and bustle, but you’re still close enough to the center so you can hop right back into your Hamburg sightseeing itinerary when you’ve had enough fresh air.

 A different kind of Dom

 The Hamburger DOM is a very nice, pretty big theme park/fair where you can find trash food and great attractions ranging from the vintage kind to the I-want-to-throw-up-my-currywurst kind.
-So hey, you might actually be screaming for God on Circus Circus or the other rollercoasters.
+So hey, you might be screaming for God on Circus Circus or the other rollercoasters.

-I usually don’t like these types of places but there is something special about it on the winter night with all the lights and sounds.
+I usually don’t like these types of places but there is something special about it on a winter night with all the lights and sounds.
 Interestingly, wintertime was actually when the DOM was originally on, with summer and spring only added later.

 There’s history behind this (and you’ll understand why it has such a strange name): The old Mariendom (cathedral) was used by merchants and entertainers as a shelter in the winters since the 11th century.
-Then, when the cathedral was demolished, they all became freezing and homeless, and the city found them a new are to take cover.
+Then, when the cathedral was demolished, they all became freezing and homeless, and the city found them a new area to take cover.
 Yep, it’s the same area that the DOM fair gets built on 3x a year.

 Wasserschloss viewpoint